 Clinical Trials

-Recognizing the unmet need in the field of breast cancer margin visualization, Perimeter is conducting a randomized, controlled trial (RCT) to develop the next generation of Perimeter’s commercially available flagship device.
-The objective of this multi-site pivotal study is to evaluate Perimeter B-Series OCT8 with ImgAssist AI against the current standard of care and assess the impact on re-operation rates for patients undergoing breast conservation surgery.
+Recognizing the unmet need in the field of breast cancer margin visualization, Perimeter has conducted a randomized, controlled trial (RCT) to assess the efficacy of the next generation of Perimeter’s commercially available flagship device.
+The objective of this multi-site pivotal trial was to evaluate adjunctive use of Perimeter B-Series OCT8 with ImgAssist AI against the current standard of care alone and assess the impact on re-operation rates for patients undergoing breast conservation surgery.

 Perimeter is advancing the development of its proprietary, next-gen “ImgAssist” artificial intelligence technology under the ATLAS AI project, which is made possible, in part, by a $7.4 million grant awarded by the Cancer Prevention and Research Institute of Texas (CPRIT).
 In addition, the U.S. FDA granted Breakthrough Device Designation for Perimeter B-Series OCT coupled with ImgAssist AI.